CODARcode/cheetah/docs/campaign-spec.md

     `name` - Choose a name for the SweepGroup

-    `walltime` - The total walltime to run the SweepGroup, in minutes
+    `walltime` - The total walltime to run the SweepGroup, in seconds

     `per_run_timeout` - Timeout for each experiment in the SweepGroup, in minutes